 - Gaining hands-on experience at NOMAS Community Legal Clinics, where volunteers help with legal intake, assist with immigration forms, and work under the supervision of licensed attorneys.

-- Completing additional training required by the DOJ, showing good moral character (through background checks and references), and being connected to a recognized nonprofit.
+- Completing additional training and screening required by the DOJ, showing good moral character (through background checks and references), and being connected to a DOJ-recognized nonprofit such as NOMAS.

 For more information about DOJ accreditation and the official requirements, readers can visit the U.S. Department of Justice Recognition & Accreditation Program.